bonny/WordPress-Simple-History/readme.txt

 Yes, Simple History allows you to filter the history by user names, making it easy to monitor individual activities.

+= Is this plugin GDRP compliant? =

+Since GDRP is such a complex topic and since [WordPress plugins are not allowed to imply that they provide legal compliance](https://make.wordpress.org/plugins/2018/04/12/legal-compliance-added-to-guidelines/) we can not simply just say that the plugin is GDPR compliant.

+GDPR is very much about how you use the data and how you inform your users about what data you collect and how you use it.
+No site is the same and the usage together with the plugin can be very different from site to site.
+So you should always make sure that you are compliant with GDPR when using the plugin.

+That said, the plugin does not use Google Fonts, does not set cookies, uses no local storage, and by default the ip addresses are anonymized.
+The plugin is however a plugin that logs events and that can contain personal data, so you should always make sure that you are compliant with GDPR when using the plugin.

+Read more at the [FAQ on the plugin website](https://simple-history.com/docs/faq-frequently-asked-questions/#is-the-plugin-GDPR-complient).

 ## Screenshots

 1. The log view + it also shows the filter function in use - the log only shows event that